gmc-code/PC-algorithms/docs/flowcharts/flowcharts_selection4.rst

 .. admonition:: Tasks

     #.
-What shape is used for a decision?
+In the pseudocode above, there are two lines that end with THEN.
+What keywords do those lines start with?
     #.
-In the pseudocode above, what keywords start and end the line that checks the number?
+What do you wear if the first condition is False and the second is True?
     #.
-In the pseudocode above, what keyword starts the code for the NO branch of the flowchart?
-    #.
-In the pseudocode above, what keyword ends the code for the IF block?
+What do you wear if all conditions are False?

     .. dropdown::
         :icon: codescan